Project Partners: Accenture Strategy & the Paul Scherrer Institute (PSI)

 - The Future of Nuclear: Divers harmonies in the Energy Transition describes three plausible, alternative pathways for the future development of the sector through the lens of the Council’s World Energy Scenarios archetype framework – Modern Jazz, Unfinished Symphony and Hard Rock.

-- The European Regional Perspectives provide an inclusive and strategic framework that enables big-picture thinking and explores three plausible pathways for a region in Modern Jazz, Unfinished Symphony and Hard Rock futures
+- The European Regional Perspectives explores three plausible pathways to 2040 for a European region in Modern Jazz, Unfinished Symphony and Hard Rock futures.

 - The Latin America & the Caribbean (LAC) Energy Scenarios examines the future of the regional energy context to 2060 and explore Samba, Tango and Rock stories.

 - The Role of Natural Gas Perspective report, developed in 2017 with support of the Global Gas Centre (GGC), analyses in greater detail the place of natural gas in the three World Energy Scenarios.

 - Alternative pathways for Mexico to 2030: exploring business model innovation uses the World Energy Scenarios to explore the role of business model innovation in promoting the sustainable use of energy for all in national context.

 - Regional Perspective for Sub-Saharan Africa report presents a preliminary set of implications for the Sub-Saharan African region according to each of the World Energy Scenarios.

 - World Energy Insights Brief - Global Energy Scenarios Comparison Review is a comparison study of global energy scenarios that contrasts different methods, narratives and assumptions of global energy futures initiatives.